The Burdett Trust for Nursing

 Overview

 The Burdett Trust for Nursing was established in 2002 as an independent charitable trust named after Sir Henry Burdett KCB, the founder of the Royal National Pension Fund for Nurses.
-Over the past two decades, the Trust has awarded more than £60 million in grants to support nurse-led projects.
+The Trust has awarded over £65 million in grants to support nurse-led projects since its inception.
 The Trust focuses on empowering nurses to make significant improvements to the patient care environment through three key strategic areas: building nursing research capacity and capabilities, building nurse leadership capacity and capabilities, and supporting local nurse-led initiatives.
-In 2025, the Trust is undertaking a strategic review with a new approach expected to launch at the end of the year.
 The Trust is committed to equity, diversity, and inclusion, aiming to “champion equality, value diversity and challenge power imbalances” in all its work.
+The Trust is the UK's largest nursing grant-giving charity.

 Funding Priorities